freenas/freenas-docs/userguide/system.rst

   additional attributes are required.

-Clicking :guilabel:`SAVE` registers the DNS Authenticator and adds it to the list of authenticator options for :ref:`ACME Certificates`.
+Click :guilabel:`SAVE` to register the DNS Authenticator and add it to the list of authenticator options for :ref:`ACME Certificates`.